 Having endured enough abuse from its smaller cousins, the raven launched into the air with a flurry of feathers.
 In flight, the differences between crows and ravens become much more apparent.
 Crows are smaller, sleeker, and fly with deep, rowing wingbeats.
 The slimmer beak and shorter, fan-shaped tail make them look a bit more petite.
 Ravens are as large as Red-tailed Hawks, and their soaring, wheeling flight is on par with any raptor.
 Shaggy feathers, a heavy, powerful bill, and wedge-shaped tail feathers add up to a rugged, burly appearance compared to crows.
 This individual dipped low and flew in my direction, croaking at its pursuers.
 The crows half-heartedly harassed it a bit longer before breaking off their assault and leaving it to fly west in peace.

-I’ve had countless encounter with these fascinating birds throughout my travels.
+I’ve had countless encounter with these fascinating birds throughout my travels, and they have joined the highest ranks of my absolute favorite birds.
 The Common Raven is found across the Northern Hemisphere, and the species is far more numerous in the northern and western parts of our continent.
 I first met the giant songbirds on family camping trips out west, becoming well-acquainted with them on upstate hikes and during my time in Alaska.
 They are one of the most intelligent and adaptable birds in the world, showing cognitive abilities on par with primates and cetaceans.
 Experiments have demonstrated that ravens are capable of mastering novel challenges using basic logic rather than pure instinct, and they have complex communication systems to share information and cooperate with each other.
 Tool use, spatial memory, self-awareness, human facial recognition, and complex social interactions have all been noted within the corvid family.
 Ravens are the biggest and some of the brightest of the bunch, and their playful, curious attitudes endear them to many nature lovers.
 It’s always a pleasure to see them, and sightings increase in regularity as these resourceful omnivores make themselves at home in the New York City area.

 On a less monochromatic note, I connected with another bird of interest during my visit to Valley Stream.
 Brendan had reported catching a brief glimpse a colorful traveler that heralds the coming migration madness: a Neotropical warbler.
 Forget the half-hardy Pines and Palms that barely retreat south in winter, or even the Black-and-whites and Black-throated Greens that can still be found in the extreme southern states.
 We’re talking about the long-distance migrants streaming northwards from the Caribbean and beyond, the dazzling, gem-bright birds that return en masse to delight expectant birders throughout North America.
 While sweeping the brushy stream where the sighting was reported, I bumped into fellow birders Bobby B., Michael, and Michele.
 We spent some time exploring the woods together, and we found some surprisingly good activity.
 Thrushes, woodpeckers, and sparrows were seen throughout the park, and I spied my first Chimney Swift of the year flying high overhead.
 A pair of Great Blue Herons circled northward, and Mallards descended to roost in the stream overnight.
 The other birders eventually left, but I continued my circuit of the area as the light faded.
 A series of excited chip notes got my attention, and I pished hoping to lure the calling bird out of hiding.
 The sounds came closer, and I spotted movement in the leaves.
 Yellow.
 Yellow and olive and black: a brilliant male Hooded Warbler.
 The curious bird flaunted his striking plumage as he foraged in the fading light, providing me with great looks to close the day and kick off migration.
 Spring has arrived.